On this page

 For most of us, the investment returns we achieve during our retirement years are actually more important than those we receive while we’re still working.

 Why choosing the right investment option for your super pension matters

-Selecting the right investment option when you start a super pension or income stream is an important decision.
+Selecting an appropriate investment option when you start a super pension or income stream is critical.